Configure Access Interfaces for Remote Access VPN

 Select the following under Access Settings:

-• Allow Users to select connection profile while logging in—If you have multiple connection profiles, selecting this option allows the user to select the correct connection profile during login.
+• Allow Users to select connection profile while logging in—If you have multiple connection profiles, check this check box to allow user to select the correct connection profile during login.
 You must select this option for IPsec-IKEv2 VPNs.

 Step 6